A Caveat and Affiliates

 Insert toothpicks into the bottom of your container so that they stand upright.
 These will raise the bottom of your cutting off the bottom of the container.

 Choose your soil mixture.
-The ideal potting compost for Boston fern propagation should be slightly acidic (pH 5-6).
+The ideal potting compost for successful Boston fern propagation should be slightly acidic (pH 5-6).
 It should have excellent drainage, so you can use either milled sphagnum moss or a peat moss/perlite mix.

 Moisten your mixture to near-saturation.
 It shouldn’t drip when you squeeze it, but should still feel moist underneath your fingers.
 This is especially important if you’ve used milled sphagnum moss.
 This is because dried sphagnum tends to hold water in its cells for a long time before releasing them again.
 Mix thoroughly with a spoon or your hand until there are no dry patches.